AAPI Youth Rising

 Why One/180?
 Out of the standard 180 instructional days in the average student’s school year, we are asking that at least one of those days be dedicated to AAPI History + Culture.

 Policy makers are rethinking core U.S. History curricula and we applaud these efforts.
 We support these efforts and in the meantime, our pledge serves as a symbolic action in support of the movement to re-imagine the way American history is taught.
 Our pledge serves to inspire youth to ask for at least “one class.”
-Our pledge serves to inspire “one teacher” to teach at least “one class.”
+Our pledge serves to inspire “one teacher” to teach at least “one class” about AAPI history and culture.
 These “little” actions can one day mean a lot.

 We believe it is important to teach the rich culture and histories of AAPI so that we can all learn how AAPI have contributed to America’s diversity and successes.
 When AAPI history and culture are not taught, AAPI are silenced.
 The invisible minority myth is a misconception that hurts the AAPI community and you can help fight that misconception by teaching your students and sharing AAPI stories.
 AAPI history is also American history.
 We believe it is important to teach about AAPI struggles and perspectives to celebrate our voices and to inspire us to act for change.